NBA on NBC: 2001–2002

 In June 2002, Rashad told the Los Angeles Times, in an interview conducted before the 2002 NBA Finals began, that he would be ending his 20-year run with NBC Sports, after hosting the pre-game show for Game 3 of the Finals.
 Hannah Storm, meanwhile, covered the 2002 NBA Finals as host of the CNBC post-game show.

 Two days before NBC was to begin its playoff coverage, both Marv Albert and Mike Fratello, returning from working a Philadelphia 76ers–Indiana Pacers game on TNT, were seriously injured in a limousine accident.
 That week, NBC juggled its announcing teams, which resulted in Bob Costas and Paul Sunderland working some early-round playoff games, paired with Mike Dunleavy.
-Fratello would return to TNT after several days, and Albert returned to NBC for Game 1 of the Western Conference Semifinals between the Dallas Mavericks and Sacramento Kings.
+Fratello would return to TNT after several days, and Albert returned to NBC for Game 1 of the Western Conference Semi-finals between the Dallas Mavericks and Sacramento Kings.

 The season would also turn out to be NBC's last with the NBA.
 In January 2002, the league announced a six-year agreement with The Walt Disney Company and AOL Time Warner, which resulted in the broadcast television rights being acquired by ABC.
 That year, NBC's playoff ratings were much higher than in previous years, including tallying record-high ratings for the 2002 Western Conference Finals.
 Those high ratings did not translate to the Finals, which scored their lowest ratings in over two decades.